-A variety of services are available to you if you are interested in academic support and social engagement beyond the classroom.
+A variety of services are available to you if you are interested in academic support and social engagement beyond the class-room.
 Online tutors are available in selected classes.
 You may also choose to work with a peer tutor in various subjects.
-More information is available at umgc.edu/tutoring or from the Student Success Team at studentsuccess@umuc.edu.
+More information is available at umgc.edu/tutoring or from the Student Success Team at studentsuccess@umgc.edu.